Knowledge Transfer in Deep Reinforcement Learning via an RL-Specific GAN-Based Correspondence Function: Background and notation

-DQN approximates $Q$-function by a deep neural network with parameters, which can be trained similarly to the supervised learning, \cite{dqn}.
-However, in the supervised learning, i.~i.~d.\ input data are assumed.
+DQN approximates $Q$-function by a deep neural network with parameters that can be trained similarly to the supervised learning, \cite{dqn}.
+However, the supervised learning assumes i.~i.~d.\ input data.
 Moreover, output values are expected to be the same for the same inputs, \cite{deepsupervisedlearning}.
-Neither of these assumptions is met in RL tasks.
-The consecutive states (e.g. video frames) are usually highly correlated and thus very far from being i.~i.~d.\ Also, output values contain learned $Q$-function which evolves during the learning.
+Neither of these assumptions is met in \ac{RL} tasks.
+The consecutive states are usually highly correlated (e.~g.~video frames) and thus very far from being i.~i.~d.\ Output values also contain learned $Q$-function that evolves during learning.
 This makes the learning process unstable.
-To enable data reuse and stabilize the learning, DQN uses an \textit{experience replay technique} to remove correlations in the observed sequences, and employs additional \textit{target network} to stabilize the output values, see \cite{dqn} for details.
+To enable data reuse and stabilise the learning, DQN uses an \textit{experience replay technique} to remove correlations in the observed sequence and employs an additional \textit{target network}\footnote{Note that name \emph{target network} in DQN generally does not refer to \emph{target task}.} to stabilise the output values, see \cite{dqn} for details.

-\textbf{Experience replay} considers that the last $n_M$ data records (so-called \emph{experience memory}, denoted as $\textbf{M}$) are stored in a memory buffer.
-At each learning step, mini-batch of data of length $n_B \in \mathbb{N}$ is randomly sampled from the memory buffer and used for updating the neural network that approximates $Q$-function.
-This makes the learning data closer to being i.~i.~d.\
+\textbf{Experience replay technique} considers that the last $n_M$ data records (so-called \emph{experience memory}, denoted as $\textbf{M}$) are stored in a memory buffer.
+At each learning step, a mini-batch of length $n_B \in \mathbb{N}$ is randomly sampled from the memory buffer and is used to update the neural network that approximates $Q$-function.
+It brings the learning data closer to being i.~i.~d.\

-\textbf{Target network} is an additional network serving for stabilizing the learning.
+\textbf{Target network} is an additional network\footnote{that has the same architecture as the original network} serving for stabilising the learning.
 The idea is as follows.
-The parameters of the \emph{original network} are updated at every learning step, while \emph{target network} is used to retrieve output values and stays static, i.e. its parameters do not change in every learning step.
-Every $n_U \in \mathbb{N}$ steps, parameters of the original network are copied to the parameters of the target network, i.e. the original and target networks are synchronised.
+The parameters of the \emph{original network} are updated at every learning step, while \emph{target network} is used to retrieve output values and stays static, i.e. its parameters do not change.
+Every $n_U \in \mathbb{N}$ steps, the original and target networks are synchronised.
+Details on the DQN algorithm, see Appendix.

-The DQN algorithm is summarized in Algorithm~\ref{a:dqn}. $\theta$ denotes parameters of the original network and $\theta^T$ are parameters of the target network.